A modular optically pumped magnetometer system: Method

 \section{Method}

-Our system utilises \SI[product-units = repeat]{45 x 45 x 40}{\milli\metre} cubic modules which inter-connect to produce a desired OPM system layout.
-An example of $2\times 2$ sensor array is shown in Fig.~\ref{fig:2x2}.
-The enclosure of each module is 3D-printed from polycarbonate, allowing for design flexibility while also providing excellent mechanical rigidity with a \SI{139}{\degree C} glass transition temperature~\cite{Shamim2014-zu}.
+Our system utilises \qtyproduct{45 x 45 x 40}{\milli\metre} cuboidal modules, which interconnect to produce a desired OPM system layout.
+An example of a $2\times 2$ sensor array is shown in Fig.~\ref{fig:2x2}.
+The enclosure of each module is 3D-printed from polycarbonate, allowing for design flexibility whilst also providing excellent mechanical rigidity with a \SI{139}{\degree C} glass transition temperature~\cite{Shamim2014-zu}.
 The system is assembled from three types of modules: light source, sensor, and beam distribution modules.

-Light source modules introduce and condition laser light for use in the magnetometer system.
-Light can be internally generated by a vertical cavity surface-emitting laser (VCSEL), or brought from external sources via optical fibres.
+The light source modules introduce and condition laser light for use in the magnetometer system.
+Light can be internally generated by a vertical-cavity surface-emitting laser (VCSEL), or routed from external sources via optical fibres.

-Sensor modules contain optical elements, vapour cells, magnetic field coils and photodiodes required for magnetic field measurements.
-Finally, beam distribution modules are used for light delivery, allowing for greater flexibility in positioning of the sensors.
+The sensor modules contain optical elements, vapour cells, magnetic field coils and photodiodes required for magnetic field measurements.
+Finally, beam distribution modules are used for light delivery, allowing for greater flexibility in positioning the sensors.
 Due to the adaptability of its optics packages, measurement schemes and array configurations, the magnetometer can be tailored to a large variety of applications.

-The sensor module design presented in this paper operates in the high-sensitivity SERF regime, requiring large atomic densities in a low magnetic field environment~\citep{allred_high-sensitivity_2002}.
-A gradiometer (Fig.~\ref{fig:optics}) is constructed using one light source module and two sensor modules in a similar configuration to~\cite{nardelli_conformal_2020}.
-Our modular system can further be extended to a multi-axis gradiometer instrument as shown in Fig.~\ref{fig:2x2}.
+The sensor module design presented in this paper operates in the high-sensitivity SERF regime, which requires large atomic densities in a low magnetic field environment~\citep{allred_high-sensitivity_2002}.
+A single-axis gradiometer (Fig.~\ref{fig:optics}) is constructed using one light source module and two sensor modules in a similar configuration to that in Ref.~\cite{nardelli_conformal_2020}, and can be extended to a multi-axis gradiometer instrument as shown in Fig.~\ref{fig:2x2}.
 The SERF sensor modules utilise the Hanle resonance (zero-field resonance) as a measurement scheme~\cite{Dupont-Roc1969-yj}, relying on the monitoring of the transmitted power of a resonant circularly polarised laser beam probing a vapour cell.